astronomer/astro-docs/enterprise/v0.23/04_deploy/02_configure-deployment.md

 For a detailed breakdown of each Executor, read Astronomer's [Airflow Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).

-## Configure DAG Deployment Mechanisms

-Astronomer supports two different methods for deploying DAGs to an Airflow Deployment:

-- Deploying DAGs in a Docker image
-- Deploying DAGs to an NFS Volume

-You can select your DAG deployment method using the **Mechanism** option in your Deployment configuration options.

-In an image-based Deployment, your DAGs are built directly into the Docker image that's used to run your Airflow Deployment.
-DAGs are rebuilt into the image each time you run `astro deploy` from the Astronomer CLI.

-Once you create a local project directory with your DAGs, this  method requires no additional setup.
-We recommend an image-based setup when getting started with Airflow.

-In an NFS volume-based Deployment, you add your DAGs to an external NFS volume.
-Deploying to an NFS volume does not require rebuilding your Docker image, which makes this a good strategy for users who want to quickly or continuously deploy DAGs to Airflow.

-This method must be explicitly enabled on your platform, and it requires creating an external NFS volume and specifying the location of the volume in Astronomer.
-For more information, read [Deploy to an NFS Volume](/docs/enterprise/v0.23/deploy/deploy-nfs)

 ## Scale Core Resources

 Apache Airflow requires two primary components: